aptos-labs/aptos-core/developer-docs-site/docs/contribute/aptos-style.md

 ## Name files succinctly

+Use short, detailed names with no spaces:
-hyphenate rather than underscore
+* hyphenate rather than underscore

-be descriptive
+* be descriptive

-use noun first, verb optional
+* use noun (topic) first, with verb optional: ex. accounts.md, site-updates.md

 ## Use active tense